benjaminweymouth/Proof-of-Authority-Blockchain-Project/POA Development Chain/README.md

 ## Setting up the Proof of Authority Consensus Algorithm.

-Screenshots showing the following steps:
+Screenshot showing the following steps:

 - Choosing the Clique (Proof of Authority) consensus algorithm.
 - Pasting both account addresses from the first step one at a time into the list of accounts to seal.